gtraiano/DisneyCharacters/README.md

 ### Events
 #### **`showModal`**
 Signals modal must be displayed.
-No payload required.
+Character id is required as payload.
 #### **`visibleCharacters`**
 Signals change of the table view in `CharactersTable`.
 The dispatched event includes all viewable characters' id's as payload.